miklevin/MikeLev.in/_posts/2025-07-14-manage-ai-context-vscode-goldfish-memory.md

 a new creation in 2000 not derived from NCSA Mosaic or even the original Netscape/Mozilla codebases.

+In other words, Konqueror conquered circa 2000 — even over the longer and more traditional linage of web browsers going back to the Mozilla foundation, the first browser Mosaic and the very inventor of the Worldwide Web itself in 1989, Tim Berners-Lee.
+While that's 10 years after the Web itslef, it's still 25 years ago what Apple (Safari), Google (Chrome) and Microsoft (Edge & VSCode) all base their stuff on, is free and open source, and has increasing number of *forks* lessening it's being an exclusively Microsoft thing.

 ### Deep Enough Roots for a Default

 That's sufficiently deep history, roots, lineage and cross-company collaboration